simonmilz/challenge/README.md

 - Create a listing of all persons coming from the endpoint `/api/persons`
 - List all attributes defined in the phone model (except ID)
 - Push your work and create a pull-request into our base repository

+# My actual time I spent for implementation was: `x` hours